bredamatt/bredamatt/README.md

 - https://github.com/Bio-PEPA
 - https://github.com/ageorgou/ProPPA

 Since I realised the power of HPC to simulate complex phenomena, I have been fascinated by a broad range of research topics related to complexity science.
 I like to call myself generalist in terms of scientific interests.
-My goal is to synthesize these broad interests into interesting physical manifestations.
-This has made me a keen system designer, and I thrive in experimentation.

-What the future holds I do not know, but some of my experience involves working for:

-- IBM
-- R3
-- Norwegian Sovereign Wealth Fund, and
-- Queuco Limited, an algorithmic trading fund
+Briefly stated, I love solving complex problems.

 ### Fine